Forth and Clyde Canal: Construction

 The canal was designed by John Smeaton.
 Construction started in 1768 and after delays due to funding problems was completed in 1790.
 To mark the opening a hogshead of water taken from the Forth was emptied into the Clyde at Bowling to symbolise the union of the eastern and western seas.
 The geologist James Hutton became very involved in the canal between 1767 and 1774; he contributed his geological knowledge, made extended site inspections, and acted both as a shareholder and as a member of the management committee.
 The Union Canal was then constructed to link the eastern end of the canal to Edinburgh.

 Changes of ownership

-In 1842 an Act of Parliament was obtained authorising the Caledonian Railway to take over the Forth and Clyde Canal along with the Forth and Cart Canal, although this did not take effect until 1867.
+In 1842 an act of Parliament, the Forth and Clyde Navigation Act 1842 (5 & 6 Vict. c. xli) was obtained authorising the Forth and Clyde Canal Company to take over the Forth and Cart Canal.

-In the meantime the canal company itself had built a railway branch line to Grangemouth Dock, which it owned.
+The Caledonian Railway and Forth and Clyde Navigation Companies Act 1867 (30 & 31 Vict. c. cvi) authorised the Caledonian Railway to take over the Forth and Clyde Canal.
+In the meantime the canal company had itself built a railway branch line to Grangemouth Dock, which it owned.

 The canal was nationalised in 1948, along with the railway companies, and control passed to the British Transport Commission.
 In 1962, the British Transport Commission was wound up, and control passed to the British Waterways Board; subsequently Scottish Canals took control.